emveeoh/gulp4-recipes/README.md

-These gulp tasks use gulp v.4 alpha 2
+These gulp tasks use gulp version 4